 - the applicant must achieve a satisfactory score on a written examination in the practice area.

 Appellate Practice, Bankruptcy law (including subspecialties in consumer bankruptcy law and business bankruptcy law); criminal law (including specialties in state and federal/state criminal law and juvenile delinquency law); elder law; family law; estate planning and probate law; family law; immigration law; privacy and information security law; real property (including subspecialties in residential real property law and commercial real property law): social security disability law; trademark law; utilities law; and workers’ compensation law.
-The standards for certification in these practice areas are set forth in 27 NCAC 1D, Sections .2100 through .3100.
+The standards for certification in these practice areas are set forth in 27 NCAC 1D, Sections .2100 through .3300.

 The initial application must be accompanied by a check for $250.
 If approved to sit for the examination, the applicant must pay a $200 examination fee.

 Certification is effective for five years.
 At the end of five years, a board certified specialist must apply for recertification.
 There is a $250 fee for recertification.
 The standards for recertification are similar to the standards for initial certification but no written examination is required.
 A summary of the standards for recertification can be found here.

 The recertification applications are included in the forms section of this website.
 The forms section also includes information on when the recertification period is open.
 You may also request a recertification application by calling Lanice Heidbrink at the State Bar at (919) 828-4620.